-How to do more of what you want (and less of what you don’t!)
+How to run a business and do more of what you want (and less of what you don’t!)

 No matter what type of business you own, your time will soon be maxed out by admin tasks such as invoicing, marketing and meeting new customers.
 You need to free up more time to run your business.